The Institute of Bible Doctrine

 The baptism of fire.
 (Matt.
 3:11)

-B. Ritual identifications (a ritual is being used to symbolize (represent) a real identification that has already, or will take place).
-In historical (chronological) order these occurred as follows:
+B. Ritual identifications: A ritual is being used to symbolize (represent) a real identification that has already, or will take place.
+In historical order these occurred as follows:

 The baptism of John.
 (Matt.
 3:1-10)